IIIristraM/sagun/README.md

 }
 ```

-Your should provide path in store where to look for operation before using the hook.
+Before using the hook your should provide path in store, where to look for operation.

 ```ts
 // bootstrap.ts